gelisam/category-syntax/README.md

   |])
 ```

-If the two bifunctors you would like to mix are `(,)` and `Either`, then the [`ArrowChoice` notation](http://www.haskell.org/ghc/docs/7.8.3/html/users_guide/arrow-notation.html#idp24603360) is likely to be much more readable than Category Syntax.
+If the two bifunctors you would like to mix are `(,)` and `Either`, then the [`ArrowChoice` notation](http://www.haskell.org/ghc/docs/7.8.3/html/users_guide/arrow-notation.html#idp24603360) is likely to be much more readable than Category-Syntax.

 ## Examples
 ### Seven Trees